-The Employer recognizes the Union's right to select three stewards to represent employees.
-The Union agrees to provide the Employer with a list of the employees designated as stewards.
+The Employer recognizes the Union's right to select a reasonable number of stewards to represent employees with mutual agreement of the Employer.

-A steward shall make every effort to perform the duties of a steward outside of normal working hours except when the Employer calls a meeting with an employee that may be of a disciplinary nature.
+The Union agrees to provide the Employer with a list of the employees designated as stewards and alternates.
 A steward or their alternate shall obtain the permission of their immediate supervisor before leaving their work to perform their duties as a steward.
 Leave for this purpose shall be without loss of pay.
 Such permission shall not be unreasonably withheld.
 On resuming their normal duties, the steward shall notify their supervisor.